 - Create some content related to training (on your site if you have one) and post the links onto your LinkedIn profile.

 Action: Allocate one hour to create a LinkedIn profile and business page.
-Follow the tips above, such as to include terms and keywords related to being a ‘Corporate Trainer’.
+Follow the tips above, such as including terms and keywords related to being a ‘Corporate Trainer’.

 2. Creating Your Own Blog or Website to Bring Online Awareness of Your Freelance Trainer Services